tessoka/my-todo-app/README.md

 *** Under Development ***

-This is the most recent full-stack project of a todo app which was written in React.js, Node.js and with MongoDB.
+This is my most recent full-stack project which was written in React.js, Node.js and with MongoDB.

 Basics:
 - Frontend: React.js